tgamboalsmo/Project4/views/README.md

 10 - querySelectxxxx - removed querySelector's and replaced with getElementsbyClassName, ID, etc

-11 - updatePositions() - added translateX and translateZ to replace the use of the previous .style.left.
+11 - moved definition of variable to the outside of for loops

 12 - minified main.js

+13 - deferred the creation of the random pizzas until DOMContentLoaded as the pizzas are below the fold on initial load of the page.

 CSS
 ---------